-Annerley QLD 4103, Real Estate Agents, Real Estate Fees
+Annerley QLD 4103, Real Estate Agents, Real Estate Commission, Fees, Costs

-Avoid becoming a casualty in Annerley QLD 4103
+Avoid becoming a real estate casualty in Annerley QLD 4103

 Research has shown that 90% of home sellers and buyers have had a bad experience in dealing with real estate agents.
 Avoid becoming a casualty with your Annerley QLD real estate agent… their fees, costs and commission were only the tip of the iceberg!

 If you are after a list of Annerley real estate agents, the best agent, the top agent, you won’t find your answer instantly on any website, well you will but you won't!
 The information made available in an instant on a comparison website or, on a rating website, is not complete, is not the whole picture.
 The information you are given on these websites is limited to only the real estate salespeople in Annerley that have joined their service.

 If you are looking to sell, connect with an agent who will put more money in your pocket.
 Find out who they are from an independent source.
 A source that does not allow agents to subscribe to it, a source that does not have predetermined lists or affiliations with anyone.
 You can then rest assured that the information is truely independent.